kri5toffer/kri5toffer/README.md

 # Hi There 👋

+I am a Data Science and Business Analytics student at Monash University.

 👨‍💻 Here I will be building my portfolio as a Master's SWE student.

+I'm currently studying full time.
+In my free time, I work on passion projects (in sports/cycling) and what I find interesting on the web.

 The philosophy is simple to not just build but to learn and build to my highest standard.